 Homicide charges filed against 7 accused of kidnapping, killing Ebensburg teen

 Nov.
-8—INDIANA, Pa. — Indiana County authorities filed homicide charges on Tuesday in the Oct.
-20 death of Hayden Robert Garreffa, 19, of Ebensburg, whose body was found in Brush Valley Township, Trooper Cliff Greenfield said in a news release.
+9—INDIANA, Pa. — Indiana County authorities filed homicide charges on Tuesday in the Oct.
+20 death of Hayden Robert Garreffa, 19, of Ebensburg, whose body was found in Brush Valley Township, state Trooper Cliff Greenfield said in a news release.

 Seven adults, six of them from Johnstown, are charged with kidnapping and criminal homicide.